-Nutrition for Plants in Roanoke, VA
+Nutrition for Plants

 Much like people and animals, plants need to have the proper nutrition to be able to grow, develop, flourish, and produce at their maximum best, but plants must have very specific types of elements, enzymes, and compounds that vary from the ones that people and animals need to thrive.
 Those types of elements, enzymes (both soil-based and hydroponic), and compounds are referred to as plants’ essential nutrients.

 The Effects of a Lack of Proper Nutrition on Plants

 If a plant is lacking in one of its essential nutrients, it cannot complete its lifecycle.
 This means the seed may not germinate properly and will not be able to develop its roots, stems, leaves, buds, or flowers effectively.
 It will also not be able to produce seeds to create new plants, which means that type of plant could die off if it is not reproducing.
 There is also the factor that if a plant is getting too much of a certain nutrient, it can die.
 Two examples of this issue would be if a plant has too much nitrogen and it is supposed to produce fruit but only grows more leaves, or if the plant has too much manganese, it can cause the leaves to turn yellow and the plant will eventually die, or if a plant is receiving excess boron it can die.

 It helps if you know what nutrients and how much of each to give your plant to save you a lot of time, money, and energy.
 Your plans will be healthier and more productive if you give them exactly what they need when it comes to plant nutrition but also not too much of it.